The free aviary plan is a simple aviary to build. Bird aviary plans can be modified before building or

 This will reduce mistakes and improve the quality of the finished bird aviary.

 Use the first side of the bird aviary panel as a template to mark out the second side if both panels are similar.

-The grain of the plywood panels must all face the same way to produce a quality finish for the aviary's exterior if a lacquer or stained finish is to be used
+Grain of the plywood panels must face the same way to produce a quality finish for the aviary's exterior if a lacquer or stained finish is to be used